-The property contains a portion of forested wetland (Class III) located in the southeast portion of the property.
-As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 110 feet.
+Although credit was not requested for this category, the property contains a portion of forested wetland, likely Class III, located northeast of the well house along the east property line.
+As required by county code (KCC 21A.24.325.B), the likely buffer width required for this type of wetland is 110 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required (or 165 feet) for five points to be awarded, provide a buffer greater than two times that required (or 220 feet) for eight points to be awarded, or provide a buffer greater than three times that required (or 330 feet) for ten points to be awarded.
-The owner is providing a qualifying buffer of native vegetation to the west of this wetland that averages 380 feet in width, which is more than three times the buffer required.
-Credit for this category is therefore recommended at the ten-point award level.
+The owner is providing a qualifying buffer of native vegetation to the west and north of this wetland that averages 290 feet in width, which is more than two times the buffer required.
+Credit for this category is therefore recommended at the eight-point award level.